 A New Way To Detox: Eat To Support 6 Organs Of Elimination

-Did you know that there are six organs that support your body's natural detoxification process?
-The body's six organs of detox are the liver, kidneys, lungs, lymph, colon, and skin.
+Did you know there are six organs that support your body's natural detoxification process?
+These include the liver, kidneys, lungs, lymph, colon, and skin.

-Each organ works daily to eliminate excess waste that's produced from our natural metabolic process.
-Waste products and metabolites, generally referred to as toxins, are also known officially as xenobiotics.
+Each organ works to eliminate excess waste that's produced by natural metabolic processes, otherwise known as toxins.

-Here's a guide on how to detox each organ of elimination with different foods.
+Here's a guide on how to support each of your detox organs with specific nutrients from food.

-Bitter foods and foods that facilitate the body's production of internal antioxidants, glutathione, are best for liver detoxification.
+Bitter foods and foods that promote the body's production of internal antioxidants, especially glutathione, are best for liver detoxification.

 - Salad greens